Mridulkrishnaparauha/Regression-and-Bar-Chart-for-Coefficients/README.md

 # 📊 Swiggy Financial Regression Analysis

+### Disclaimer: This project is intended as an educational demonstration of regression analysis techniques using a limited financial dataset.
+Due to the small sample size, the results should be interpreted for learning purposes rather than as statistically conclusive evidence.

 | Category        | Details                                 |
 | --------------- | --------------------------------------- |
 | Project Type    | Business Analytics                      |